 10. Should I Smoke This.
 A cigar review show.
 Andy Ngo, an infamous far-right “journalist” on a crusade against anti-fascists, relying on disinformation and doxxing tactics while openly carrying water for neo-Nazis.

-So, numbers 2, 3, 4, 7, and 10 are far-right activists, number 9 is a hardcore objectivist, number 6 is an alt-fur, and only number 5 is apolitical.
+So, numbers 2, 3, 4, 7, and 10 are far-right activists, number 9 is a hardcore objectivist, and number 6 is an alt-fur.
 Number 1, Ms. Wu, isn’t apolitical, but she’s difficult to categorize.
 She has left-leaning techno-libertarian fans, but also conservative fans drawn to her fights with ostensibly left-leaning organizations like Vice.
+Only numbers 5 and 8 are apolitical.

 Is this ratio an outlier?
 Am I just cherry-picking by using the first ten?
 I don’t think so.
 A significant portion of their successful stars are far-right activists, conspiracy theorists, or full-bore white supremacists.
 So far, every single time I’ve found a reference to the politics of an ostensibly non-political creator, it’s conservative, from British historian David Starkey to science YouTuber Isaac Arthur.
 (Technically, I found Arthur’s wife’s politics—she’s an Ohio state representative who, in March 2022, argued that the history of the Holocaust should be taught from the perspective of the Nazis.
 Good times.)
 Even when I can’t find someone openly declaring their politics, there’s often a conservative vibe in the very concept, like “Family Friendly Gaming” and “The Urban Prepper.”
 I’m not saying “conservative vibe” is automatically bad—it’s just a thing that makes you go hmmm when taken in context.